Farewe/invacost/Readme.md

 install.packages("invacost")
 ```

-# Latest changes to the package : December 2020
+# Latest changes to the package : June 2021

-**Major changes related to the upcoming official release of the package
-on the Comprehensive R Archive Network.
-Existing users PLEASE READ
-CAREFULLY\!**
+**Updated the database version in the package to version 4.0.**

+*Previous changes: December 2020*

-  - **The main functions of the package have changed names.**
+-   *The main functions of the package have changed names.*
     `calculateRawAvgCosts` is now `summarizeCosts`, and
     `costTrendOverTime` is now `modelCosts`.
 Older function names are
     still functional but will throw a warning, and will no longer be
     updated.
 Please update your scripts accordingly.

-  - **Default values in `summarizeCosts` (formerly
+-   *Default values in `summarizeCosts` (formerly
     `calculateRawAvgCosts`) and `modelCosts` (formerly
-    `costTrendOverTime`) have changed.** First, the last year of
+    `costTrendOverTime`) have changed.* First, the last year of analysis
-    analysis will, by default, be the last year of your input data.
+    will, by default, be the last year of your input data.
+Naturally,
-    Naturally, you can still define it manually.
-Second, by default,
+    you can still define it manually.
+Second, by default, `modelCosts`
-    `modelCosts` will no longer exclude data from calibration (formerly,
+    will no longer exclude data from calibration (formerly,
     `costTrendOverTime` excluded by default data from 2015 and above).
     If you wish to keep this threshold as in former versions of the
     packages, you can still alter it by manually setting
     `incomplete.year.threshold = 2015`.

-  - InvaCost version 3.0 is now shipped in the package
-    (`data(invacost)`).

 -   A new function is available (`getInvaCostVersion`) to rollback the
     database to former major releases.
 Current options are: `1.0`,
     `2.0`, `2.1`, `3.0`.
 This is to ensure reproducibility of analyses
     performed on former versions of the database.
 Naturally, any new